Max Baer Jr.: Early life

 He attended Christian Brothers High School in Sacramento, where he earned letters in four sports and twice won the junior title at the Sacramento Open golf tournament.
-(Playing with Charlie Sifford, he later won the pro–am tournament at the 1968 Andy Williams - San Diego Open.)
+Playing with Charlie Sifford, he later won the pro–am tournament at the 1968 Andy Williams - San Diego Open.

-Baer earned a bachelor's degree in business administration from Santa Clara University, with a minor in philosophy.
+Baer served as a medical technician in the U.S. Air Force at Gunter Air Force Base, Alabama.
+Baer later earned a bachelor's degree in business administration from Santa Clara University, with a minor in philosophy.

 Career

-Baer's first acting role was in Goldilocks and the Three Bears at the Blackpool Pavilion in England in 1949.
-He began acting professionally in 1960 at Warner Bros., where he made appearances on television programs such as Maverick, Surfside 6, Hawaiian Eye, Cheyenne, The Roaring 20's, and 77 Sunset Strip.
+Baer began acting professionally in 1960 at Warner Bros., where he made appearances on television programs such as Maverick, Surfside 6, Hawaiian Eye, Cheyenne, The Roaring 20's, and 77 Sunset Strip.
 His career took off two years later, when he joined the cast of The Beverly Hillbillies.

 The Beverly Hillbillies

 In 1962, Baer was cast in the role of the naïve but well-meaning Jethro Bodine, Jed Clampett's cousin Pearl's son.
+He also played Jethro's twin sister Jethrine, though her voice was dubbed by actress Linda Kaye Henning.

-He continued to take other parts during the nine-year run of The Beverly Hillbillies and appeared on the television programs Vacation Playhouse and Love, American Style, as well as in the Western A Time for Killing.
+He continued to take other parts during the nine-year run of The Beverly Hillbillies and appeared on the television programs Love, American Style, as well as in the Western A Time for Killing.

 He declined to appear in the 1981 TV movie Return of the Beverly Hillbillies and his character was recast as a result.